IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 This is a supplement to the IHE IT Infrastructure Technical Framework V17.0.
 Each supplement undergoes a process of public comment and trial implementation before being incorporated into the volumes of the Technical Frameworks.

-This supplement is published on November xx, 2020 for public comment.
+This supplement is published on December 2, 2020 for public comment.
 Comments are invited and can be submitted using the [ITI Public Comment form](http://www.ihe.net/ITI_Public_Comments/) or by creating a [GitHub Issue](https://github.com/IHE/ITI.IUA/issues/new?assignees=&labels=&template=public-comment-issue-template.md&title=).
 In order to be considered in the development of the trial implementation version of the supplement, comments must be received by **January 15, 2021**.

 This supplement describes changes to the existing technical framework documents.